 Doctor-patient communication: when it's good, everyone benefits (Part 1)

-Dr Hari Dhir is Medical Director at Concentra Health Services in Texas, and Adjunct Associate Clinical Professor of Occupational and Environmental Medicine at the University of Texas Health Centre at Tyler.
+At the time of this interview, Dr Hari Dhir was Medical Director at Concentra Health Services in Texas, and Adjunct Associate Clinical Professor of Occupational and Environmental Medicine at the University of Texas Health Centre at Tyler.
 RTW Matters became very interested in the work of Dr Dhir after he gave a talk on therapeutic communication at the American Occupational Health Conference in New York earlier this year.
 We asked for his expert view on the ins and outs of doctor-patient communication and why it's so important in the return to work process.

 When is good communication between a doctor and patient most important?

 Good communication between the doctor and patient is important during all aspects of the doctor patient interaction.
 It is important at all times.
 The purpose of good communication is to create a good interpersonal doctor-patient relationship, and facilitate the exchange of information allowing effective decision making.

 I feel that the doctor has to be a good communicator at all times during the doctor-patient interaction, with all interactions, and at every stage.
 This is because it is important for the physician to address the patient's concerns within the patient's framework of beliefs.
 The 'Model of Uncertainty in Illness' suggests that patients go to their doctor to attach meaning to illness, and uncertainty is the inability to determine the meaning of illness.
 This is usually due to:

 - ambiguity of the illness

 - lack of information regarding diagnosis/prognosis, and